-I believe that the acupuncture treatment is highly beneficial given it enables the body to be more connected and is great for circulation.
+Acupuncture treatment post-c-section can be highly beneficial given it enables the body to be more recirculate vital substances where they were once blocked.
 When people have old, untreated scars which are fibrous and numb, it can cause qi and blood stagnation and for the person to fear and feel detached from the particular area of their body.
-The other issue is that if subsequent children are wanted, long-term numbness and lack of circulation will affect the ren channel, the channel that begins at the vagina and ends at the nose which governs fertility.
+The other issue is that if subsequent children are wanted, long-term numbness and lack of circulation will affect the ren (midline) channel, the channel that begins at the vagina and ends at the nose which governs fertility.
 So if you have had a caesarean or a planning one, consider acupuncture scar treatment to keep your body in tip top shape.
-After all, we need prime health to look after these little ones!

-Chinese Herbs and Acupuncture for Pregnancy in Auckland
+Chinese Herbs and Acupuncture for Pregnancy in Melbourne

 Acupuncture is safe and relaxing during and after pregnancy.